...

 • Can I Get Braces That Are Less Noticeable?

 Yes, you have a couple of options for this.
 Ceramic braces are tooth-colored and blend in with your teeth very well.
 For an even less noticeable option, there are lingual braces.
 Lingual braces are applied to the back of your teeth, so nobody will ever know you have braces.
 However, they’re not right for everyone, and the treatment with lingual braces is more complex than with other kinds of braces.
-If you want a no-metal option, Invisalign might be a great choice.
-Invisalign are clear plastic aligners that shift your teeth gradually, and it takes about the same amount of time as braces.
+If you want a no-metal option, clear aligners might be a great choice.
+These are clear plastic aligners that shift your teeth gradually, and it takes about the same amount of time as braces.

 • How much do braces cost?